bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Campaign/STRSM_OCL_Sector Trouble.md

 Within your starting sector, what trouble is happening that might give you a hook to get involved?
 This may only be background happenings as you deal with your inciting incident.

 ## Oracle: Campaign Sector Trouble
-This oracle can be used to replace the one provided on [[CSG_Enhance A Starting Sector#Introduce a Sector Trouble|Sector Trouble Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH2_Enhance A Starting Sector#Introduce a Sector Trouble|Sector Trouble Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > You’ve heard rumors of a sector-wide peril, conflict, or mystery.
 You may come up with a trouble appropriate to your setting and character, roll on the [[STRSM_OCL_Core Action-Theme|Action/Theme (Starsmith Oracles)]] for inspiration, or pick or roll on the table below.
 Envision how this trouble might manifest, and make note of it on your sector worksheet or journal. ^guidance-STRSM-OCL-OclCampaignSectorTrouble